NATO's Stoltenberg seeks to become Norway central bank governor | Business

 NATO Secretary-General Jens Stoltenberg is among the applicants seeking to become Norway's next central bank governor, the country's finance ministry said on Tuesday.

-Stoltenberg, an economist by training, was Norwegian prime minister from 2000-2001 and from 2005-2013 before becoming NATO chief the following year.
-He has also held the job of finance minister, among other government posts.
-Norges Bank deputy governor Ida Wolden Bache, seen by many economists as a leading contender, was also listed among the 22 men and women vying for the top job.
+Stoltenberg, an economist by training, was Norwegian prime minister from 2000-01 and 2005-13 before becoming NATO chief the following year.
+He has also held the job of finance minister.
+Norges Bank deputy governor Ida Wolden Bache, seen by many economists as a leading contender, was the only woman among the 22 applicants for the job.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)